semrush/intergalactic/website/docs/data-display/chart-controls/chart-controls.md

 #### Data period / frequency

-This control can be represented either by the [TabLine](/components/tab-line/) component or by grey text with the `$gray60` colour.
+This control can be represented either by the [TabLine](/components/tab-line/) component or by grey text with the `$gray60` color.

 ![chart period](static/period-1.png)